-Our Excel 2013 video course is now available again
+Our Excel 2013 video course is no longer published or supported

 Excel 2013 was the last version of Excel that did not change during its lifetime.
 This made it possible to produce a video course.
 Excel 2016 was a rapidly evolving product (just like Excel 365) making quality video instruction impossible (as any video material rapidly became obsolete).

 We retired our Excel 2013 video course at the same time Microsoft retired Excel 2013 – in October 2018.
 We continued to support existing video course users for two further years (until October 2020).

 Our Excel 2013 and Excel 2016 books and e-books are still available